igemnace/igemnace/README.md

-# About Me

-Hi, I'm Ian.
-You may also know me as Zac (short for Isaac).

-I've worked mainly in health-tech, where I develop comprehensive health facility management systems (along with a small core team of developers), which are being used to serve over a million patients across the Philippines.

-I come from a physics background, having studied it in my undergrad.
-I've since been developing software, with a knack for technical complexity and the cutting edge.

-My analytical nature, combined with a natural yearning to make complex systems simple and elegant, allows me to work with deeply technical concepts and turn them into products for the everyday user.

-My latest work revolves around zero-knowledge proofs, blockchain, and their applications in health-tech.

-# What I Love

 I am a **web developer**.
 I enjoy working with React.
 I work professionally with Vue, Node.js, and MongoDB, among others.